PriscilaRusso/acamica-aplicacion-fullstack/README.md

 This is a page that simulates a Twitter style Social Network.
-Where users can do social sign up/login with a Google account and publish/delete messages, as well as see and like the tweets published by other users.
+Where users can do social sign up/login with a Google account and post/delete messages, as well as see and like the tweets posted by other users.

 # Built with:
 React to do the front-end and Firebase to do the back-end,